Insulation Grants GuideSpray Foam News

 The Energy Company Obligations eco is a program in Great Britain that offers insulation grants and various energy efficiency improvements to help decrease national energy consumption.

-This is the scheme that will allow you to apply for a grant to help cover your costs for insulation.
+This is the scheme that will allow you to apply for a grant to help cover your costs (partially or fully) for insulation.
 The mission of the program is to fight fuel poverty and lower emissions.

 You may already have insulation, but spray foam insulation is a far better option that can save another 50% on your energy costs.
-If you have fiberglass insulation, it poses a safety hazard and is less efficient than modern methods.
+If you have fibreglass insulation, it can potentially pose a safety hazard and is typically less efficient than modern methods.
 It’s also a good idea to keep your insulating material up to date because older insulation can become less effective over time.

-Energy saving grants can help cover the costs of upgrading your insulation to something better suited for draught-proofing, reducing humidity and external noises.
+Energy-saving grants can help cover the costs, fully or partially, of upgrading your insulation to something better suited for draught-proofing, reducing humidity and external noises.

 If you have previously used the scheme for a grant, you can still apply for another if you want more work done.
 This includes attic insulation, wall insulation, and many options that serve greater energy efficiency.